ricardogpsf/echoServerSocket/README.md

 ### Installing

-Download the code, enter inside de code folder and execute:
+Download the code and, inside the code folder, execute:

 ```
 python .